What you need to know about computer eye strain glasses

 Effective Computer eye strain glasses are also equipped with an anti-reflective (AR) coating that reduces reflections and glare coming from screens and lighting sources.
 These glares occur on the front and back surfaces of your lens forcing your eyes to repeatedly try focusing on them as you look at your screen.
 This eventually leads to eyes strain.

 Minimise over-exposure to blue light

-Computer glasses reduce the risk of CVS through many ways including filtering out blue light.
-To find out more about Ocushield’s computer eye strain glasses click the hyperlink.
+Computer glasses reduce the risk of CVS in many ways including filtering out blue light.
+To find out more about Ocushield's computer eye strain glasses click the hyperlink.